top of page

 What is a Transient Ischemic Attack (TIA)?

-This practice can save someone’s life as individuals with TIA have nine times increased risk of a major stroke.
+This practice can save someone’s life as individuals with TIA have a nine times increased risk of a major stroke.

 Is TIA a Stroke?